CrazyForks/Anemll/README.md

 ### Core Technologies
 - Thanks to [@apple](https://apple.com) for developing the Apple Neural Engine
-- Thanks to Appel CoreML Tools team for providing the tools https://github.com/apple/coremltools
+- Thanks to Apple CoreML Tools team for providing the tools https://github.com/apple/coremltools
 - Thanks to [@huggingface](https://huggingface.co) for providing the transformers library and models

 ### Inspirations, feedback and other resources